 Graeme has been battlefield guiding since 1995.
 He operates ‘Cooper’s Waterloo Tours’, a family run Essex based business specialising in tailored tours to the Napoleonic Campaign battlefields of the Peninsular War and Waterloo.
 A Fellow of the International Napoleonic Society (FINS), Graeme qualified as a Waterloo Campaign Guide with Les Guides 1815 in 1998.

 Graeme’s interest in the Napoleonic Campaigns was sparked during his time as a cadet at the Royal Military Academy Sandhurst by his tutors, the late and renowned military historians and authors, Professor Richard Holmes and Dr David Chandler.
-His Great Great grandfather John Cooper fought at Waterloo in the 7th Hussars.
-In WW2 Graeme’s father Johnny Cooper was David Stirling’s navigator in ‘L’ Detachment SAS.
+Graeme’s ancestor John Cooper fought at Waterloo in the 7th Hussars.
+In WW2 Graeme’s father Johnny Cooper was one of David Stirling’s originals in ‘L’ Detachment SAS.

-Graeme is a recognised Great War and WW2 Guide, member of the Battlefields Trust and former Chairman of the British Army of the Rhine Branch of the Western Front Association.
-He and his wife live in Essex and have a son and daughter who both commissioned through Sandhurst.
-Graeme enjoys golf, photography, chess and telemark skiing.
+Graeme is a member of the Battlefields Trust and Waterloo Association.
+He and his wife live in Essex.
+Graeme enjoys golf, photography, dog walking and chess.

 “Graeme Cooper is the master story-teller.
 You stand with him in a green field, but when he speaks you see a battlefield before you.” – Adam Holloway MP